mongodb/specifications/source/auth/tests/mongodb-oidc.md

 Drivers that support the [Human Authentication Flow](../auth.md#human-authentication-flow) MUST implement all prose tests in this section.
 Unless otherwise noted, all `MongoClient` instances MUST be configured with `retryReads=false`.

-The human workflow tests MUST only be run when testing in the default environment described beflow.
+The human workflow tests MUST only be run when in `ENVIRONMENT:test`.

 > [!NOTE]
 > For test cases that create fail points, drivers MUST either use a unique `appName` or explicitly remove the fail point